 MTS students seeking Deacon’s Orders in the United Methodist Church must complete the following courses (15 credits) as electives or as part of their area of focus:

-TWP3015 Introduction to Christian Worship and the Arts 3 credits
+TWP3015 Intro to Christian Worship and the Arts 3 credits

 TDS3001 United Methodist History 2 credits